Tip: You can use filters for better results

 - Select "Select" as an input type.

-- Click on Save.
+Tip: You can check the (2.1) picture to "preview" if you are doing well with the creation of your fields. - Click on Save.
 Congratulations!
 You have just successfully created your first object field!
-A contract, however, usually has a lot more fields, so for the sake of this scenario, we won't add all.
+A contract, however, usually has many more fields, so for the sake of this scenario, we won't add all.

 Please note that after clicking on Save, the system automatically creates the following for each new model: